Your Personal Account

 This agreement provides an ongoing personal credit account on the terms set out below and has no fixed or minimum duration.

 We will set your credit limit from time to time and will give you notice of it in writing.
 You can draw credit by using your account to place orders through or with us to buy goods and services up to your credit limit.
 For more expensive purchases we may limit the amount you can charge to your account.

-The interest rate is 36.96% a year variable if you pay by direct debit and 40.82% a year variable in all other cases unless any promotional rates apply.
+The standard interest rate is 36.96% a year variable if you pay by direct debit and 40.82% a year variable in all other cases unless any promotional rates apply.

 If you buy goods and services using your account and pay for them in full before the due date shown on your statement we will not charge interest on those items.
 If you choose not to pay in full before the due date, we will charge interest from the date we added the goods to your account.
 We will then calculate interest each period on the opening balance of your statement.
 This means that when we calculate interest we ignore any payments we receive during that period.
 If you buy and return an item and both transactions appear on the same statement, we will not charge interest for that purchase.

 We compound the interest (which means we charge interest on interest) and add it to the balance on your statement due date.